JhouLab/Pi5WebcamRecorder/README.md

 This is intended to run on a Raspberry Pi 5, which is much faster than the Pi 4.
 It can handle 4 simultaneous cameras at 640x480 and 30 frames per second.

-This program will run on a Pi 4, and will be fast enough to handle a single camera, but not four of them.
+Although this program will run on the older Pi 4, it will be slower, and would be best suited for controlling a single camera.

 If you have problems, questions, or suggestions, please email jhoulab1@gmail.com